 - All identified training is carried out,

-Site safety induction training – system basics
+Induction safety training for visitors & contractors – system basics

 Health & safety induction training for new employees, site safety induction for visitors and induction training for contractors must be carried out prior to starting any activity in the workplace.
 Standard induction topics are: –